JAIrwin/JAIUserBundle/README.md

 At this point all of the routes should be working, so you can register a new user by going to `/register`.
 If email is configured correctly an activation email will be sent.
 Using the link in the activation email will land you on the login page with the message that your account is now active.
-Log in as your newly created user.
-Now go to `/admin/user` Click on the name of your new user and you will see the profile information displayed.
+Now go to `/admin/user` and Click on the name of your new user and you will see the profile information displayed.
 Find the button under "Available Roles" named "ROLE_ADMIN" and click it.
 The selected user will update with the role ROLE_ADMIN.

 #Step 10: Secure the Admin Page

-Now that we have a user who can access the admin page we'll fix the admin firewall in `app/config/security.yml`.
+Now that we have an admin user we'll fix the admin firewall in `app/config/security.yml`.
 Just un-comment it:

 ```yaml